 \begin{proof} Apply Lemma \ref{id lem} with $v=s_1$, whence $1-vv^*=s_2s_2^*$, and use that $s_2$ commutes with $e$. \end{proof}

-Our next goal, which is the main point of this section, is to show that if $\pi$ is in addition substantially absorbing then $\KKP^\pi(A,B)\cong KK(A,B)$ (and therefore in particular that $\KKP^\pi(A,B)$ is a group).
+Our next goal, which is the main point of this section, is to show that if $\pi$ is in graded, balanced, and strongly absorbing then $\KKP^\pi(A,B)\cong KK(A,B)$ (and therefore in particular that $\KKP^\pi(A,B)$ is a group).
 We need some preliminaries.